-- A decrease in the number of food-borne disease incidences. - A measurable decrease in food waste (or a measurable efficiency increase of the food system due to less food being lost due to microbial spoilage), and an increased use of side streams. - An increase in the availability of 'more gently' processed food products. - Availability of new reliable, predictive models to forecast risk areas and hazard points.
+- A decrease in the number of food-borne disease incidences. - A decrease in the incidence of food-borne diseases. - A measurable decrease in food waste (or a measurable efficiency increase of the food system due to less food being lost due to microbial spoilage), and an increased use of side streams. - An increase in the availability of "more gently" processed food products. - Availability of new reliable, predictive models to forecast risk areas and hazard points.